AdamKlus/FootballDatabase/README.md

 2. teams - table with all the teams
 `team_id`, `name`, `country`, `alternative_names`

-3. copetitions - table with all the copetitions
+3. competitions - table with all the competitions
 `competition_id`, `name`, `country`, `alternative_names`

 4. time - timestamps of records in events broken down into specific units